Learn about Pulmonary Fibrosis

 Treatment of Pulmonary Fibrosis

-Some of the medications your healthcare provider may choose depending on testing and what may be beneficial in each individual case and may include:
+The following are some of the medications your healthcare provider may choose, depending on testing and what may be beneficial in each individual case:

-- Corticosteroids (prednisone): These drugs are used to suppress the immune system and decrease inflammation which may have some impact on lung tissue that is not fully scarred.
+- Corticosteroids (prednisone): These drugs are used to suppress the immune system and decrease inflammation, which may have some impact on lung tissue that is not fully scarred yet.

-- Cyclophosphamide (CytoxanÒ) : This is a drug used for chemotherapy that can also suppress inflammation.
+- Cyclophosphamide (Cytoxan): This is a chemotherapy drug that can also suppress inflammation.

-- Mycophenolate mofetil (CellceptÒ): This drug and also azathioprine (ImuranÒ) are anti-inflammatories that have been used in treating autoimmune diseases including rheumatoid arthritis.
+Mycophenolate mofetil (Cellcept): This drug and also azathioprine are anti-inflammatories that have been used in treating autoimmune diseases, including rheumatoid arthritis.

 - N-acetylcyseine (NAC): NAC is an antioxidant but has not been found to have beneficial impact in pulmonary fibrosis.